scimma/scimma-admin/doc/local_dev_without_docker.md

 ## Accessing the web interface

+Note: the following changes to `scimma-admin/settings.py` are unnecessary if you're using `local_settings.py`.

 Once you have the application running, you should be able to view its interface by opening http://127.0.0.1:8000/hopauth in your web browser.
 About the only thing you should see will be the 'Login' link.
 If this shows up everything is working, but there is one more key step to do before logging in.